CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 For detailed information and examples, download the library and explore the example code and comments within.

 :::info Examples
-Refer to the [Example code](../../basic-and-business-logic/examples/examples.md) for guidance on using the AppEngine UI5 Plugin.
+Refer to the [Example code](../../basic-and-business-logic/examples/examples.md) for guidance on using the CompuTec AppEngine UI5 Plugin.
 :::